pedrouid/walletconnect-demo-wallet/README.md

-# Walletconnect react-native example
+# Walletconnect Demo Wallet

+*DEPRECATED:* Please use the [WalletConnect Developer App](https://github.com/WalletConnect/walletconnect-developer-app) instead!

 This repository contains an example with wallet-connect setup.
 It uses [rn-nodify](https://github.com/tradle/rn-nodeify) to use node modules and [pods](https://cocoapods.org/) to manage ios libs.

 ### Install